“Fit for 55” package gives increased recognition to the local level but fails to deliver systemic change

 forces alone have proved to be a very unreliable ally to solve climate issues,

-.
+let alone social ones.
 What we need is to create a systemic shift of our

 economic model, that makes the most of our local resources without creating